Author & Teacher Ashley Franklin Strives for Inclusion in Storytelling

 Knowing what this meant for her, Franklin wants all underrepresented children to be able to see themselves in the stories around them.
 She’s made it her mission to support them, with the hopes of allowing all kids to dream big about their futures.

-This summer, she’s breaking into the publishing industry with her debut children’s book, “Not Quite Snow White,” published by HarperCollins.
+In 2019, she broke into the publishing industry with her debut children’s book, “Not Quite Snow White,” published by HarperCollins.
 Illustrated by Ebony Glenn, the picture book chronicles a girl who's met with pushback after going for the lead role in her school’s “Snow White” musical.

 You recently published your debut children's book, 'Not Quite Snow White,' with HarperCollins.
 What does this accomplishment mean to you?

 It feels like a dream!
 I’m a busy, working mom with two kids.
-I wrote this book on borrowed time—while cooking, while sitting at my kids’ afterschool activities, etc.
+I wrote this book on borrowed time — while cooking, while sitting at my kids’ afterschool activities, etc.

 It makes me feel like I’m practicing what I preach when I tell my students that it may be difficult, but they have the ability to make time for whatever they find important.
 For them, it’s their degree.
 For me, it was writing a book.